-For Students in All Grades School/District Use: Do NOT release my student's vector for Tumwater schools or district use, including public media, or sports team rosters.
-This includes recording ations, websites, schoo I-related social Public Use : Do NOT release my student's visual imagencies for school-related purposes such as school graduation announcements, higher education instituti recordings of Zoom meetings. photo services, yearboo ok companies, Media Use: Do NOT release my student's visual image newspapers, television stations, social media (internet other media outlets for school-related stories or recognical classroom Zoom meetings. t publications beyond d istrict websites) or Teachers may hold live Zoom meetings with students and may r wish for your child's image, voice, or name to be included, you have the camera off; and ✓ Leave the microphone off; and ✓ Change your child's on-screen name to "TSD Student (as eve the following options: to have your child attend but to NOT For High School Jun iors & Seniors O NLY U.S. Military: The Federal Every Student Succeeds Act requinames, addresses, email addresses, and telephone numbers to right.
-Please note that this does not prohibit the military from galaxing military recruiters speak with your student when on camp military recruiters.
-To opt on the military information from no out, check the box to the If you have checked NO to any of the boxes above, please sign a and return this form your chi ld's school.
-Student's Name: School: Grade: Parent Signature: Date:
+NOTE: Il release of illiorination is acceptable, no action is required For Students in All Grades School/District Use: Do NOT release my student's visual image or other directory information for Tumwater schools or district use, including publications, websites, school-related social media, or sports team rosters.
+This includes recordings of classroom Zoom meetings.
+Public Use : Do NOT release my student's visual image or directory information to outside agencies for school-related purposes such as school photo services, yearbook companies, graduation announcements, higher education institutions, or parent organizations.
+This includes recordings of Zoom meetings.
+Media Use: Do NOT release my student's visual image or directory information to local newspapers, television stations, social media (internet publications beyond district websites) or other media outlets for school-related stories or recognition.
+This includes recordings of classroom Zoom meetings.
+Teachers may hold live Zoom meetings with students and may record meetings.
+If you wish to have your child attend wish for your child's image, voice, or name to be included, you have the following options: ✓ Leave the camera off; and ✓ Leave the microphone off; and ✓ Change your child's on-screen name to "TSD Student (add initials)" but to NOT For High School Juniors & Seniors ONLY U.S. Military: The Federal Every Student Succeeds Act requires high schools to provide a list of students' names, addresses, email addresses, and telephone numbers to military recruiters.
+To opt out, check the box to the right.
+Please note that this does not prohibit the military from gathering information from non-school sources or from having military recruiters speak with your student when on campus.
+If you have checked NO to any of the boxes above, please sign and return this form your child's school.
+Student's Name:School:Grade: Parent Signature: Date: